About the Bible

 the 5 Books of Moses, the Books of the Law, the Law, the Torah).
 These

 state in numerous places that they were written

 by Moses.
+Most conservative Christians accept this statement.
 But mainline and liberal theologians have long accepted

 the "Documentary Hypothesis" which asserts that the